wadejong/Summer-School-Materials/VectorSIMD/README.md

 There are several major techniques for vector/SIMD programming
 * Auto-vectorization --- focus of this class
 * OpenMP SIMD pragmas --- not covered in detail here, but highly relevant if you are also using OpenMP for threading.
-* Use of (vendor-provided) optimized libraries --- always a good idea (note Intel MKL is now free)
+* Use of (vendor-provided) optimized libraries --- always a good idea (note Intel MKL is now free), though compiled code is now often nearly/just-as good especially for short vectors.
+Unless the library gives a big performance boost, you might still prefer compiled code since it might kep the code more maintainble and portable.
 * SIMD vector intrinsics (assembly-level programming with some help from C++) --- not covered here and not encouraged unless you are really after peak speed
 * Assembly programming --- no need these days